 This post may contain affiliate links, please see my full disclosure for details.
 Thank you for supporting Life After Wheat!

-Gluten free products have come a LONG way in the past few years, and there are so many great options to help you achieve the results you want when you’re baking your favorite goodies.
-We make an effort to try every gluten free flour we can, and here you will find our favorites and what recipes they work best in.
+Gluten free products have come a LONG way in the past few years, and there are a lot of options to help you achieve the results you want when you’re baking your favorite goodies.

 A few notes about gluten free flour:

-There is no one size fits all when it comes to gluten free flours.
 A lot of people I talk to are looking for one flour that does it all.
 While there are many great flour mixes (listed below!) that I love, I always have more than one on hand to use in different types of recipes.
-You’ll have the best results with your baking if you use a blend suited to the recipe you’re using.
-I’ve included below the recipes on this site that work particularly well with each flour blend.

 Let’s talk about gluten.